Babul Supriyo formally resigns as MP | Politics

 Babul Supriyo formally resigns as MP

-Former BJP leader Babul Supriyo formally resigned as an MP on Tuesday, a month after he quit the party to join the Mamata Banerjee-led TMC.Supriyo thanked the BJP leadership for the confidence they had shown in him.My heart is heavy as I had began my political career with the BJP.
+Former BJP leader Babul Supriyo formally resigned as an MP on Tuesday, a month after he quit the party to join the Mamata Banerjee-led TMC.Supriyo thanked the BJP leadership for the confidence it had shown in him.My heart is heavy as I had begun my political career with the BJP.

 - Country: